Pilum: Design

 Romans also used the pilum as a melee weapon in close-quarters combat.
 Note pictorial depictions from the Tropaeum Traiani monument, descriptions of Caesar's troops using javelins as pikes against the Gauls in Caesar's Gallic War, Book VII, and descriptions of Caesar's men using javelins to stab at Pompey's cavalry in Plutarch's Life of Caesar.

-The angon was a similar weapon used in late-Roman and post-Roman times.
+The angon was a similar weapon used in late Roman and post-Roman times.

 The origin of the design of the pilum is a matter of contention.
 Arguments have been proposed which suggest that the design stemmed from ancient Italian tribes or from the Iberian Peninsula.
-Considering that there are two versions of the pilum (the heavy and the light), the Roman pilum may be descended two different weapons, perhaps from different cultural groups.
-The two weapon-designs may have coalesced into the form of the typical Roman pilum as it is known today.
+Considering that two versions of the pilum are known (the heavy and the light), the Roman pilum may be descended from two different weapons, perhaps from different cultural groups.
+The two weapons designs may have coalesced into the form of the typical Roman pilum as it is known today.

 Tactics

 Legionaries of the late Republic and early Empire often carried two pila, with one sometimes being lighter than the other.
 Standard tactics called for Roman soldiers to throw one of them (both if time permitted) at the enemy, just before charging to engage with the gladius; however, Alexander Zhmodikov has argued that the Roman infantry could use pila at any stage in the fighting.
+Zhmodikov has also argued that Roman battle tactics sometimes consisted of exchanging projectile weapons such as the pilum.
+Sam Koon argues against the idea that Roman tactics primarily consisted of projectile combat.